sr3dna/androme/README.md

 ## androme

-This program can convert moderately complex HTML pages into the standard XML layouts for Android. iOS and Xamarin Forms can also be supported once the Android version is stable.
+This program can convert moderately complex HTML pages into the standard XML layouts for Android. iOS will also be supported once the Android version has stabilized.
 HTML is the most popular and versatile way to design user interfaces and can be used to generate the UI for any platform based on XML.
-Usually you write about 1 line of HTML to every 10 lines of Android XML when using androme to generate the UI for your mobile application.
 Currently the generated XML can be imported into your Android projects as a foundation for your layout design.

-Multiple views per page are supported similiar to iOS Storyboards with their resources and styles merged into one package to simplify maintenance.
-Conceptually creating a snapshot history in XML of what is displayed in the browser.
+Multiple views per page are supported with their resources and styles merged into one package to simplify maintenance.
+Conceptually creating a snapshot history in XML of what is displayed in the browser similiar to iOS Storyboards.

 Layout rendering can also be customized using extensions as the program was built to be nearly completely modular.
 Some of the common layouts already have built-in extensions which you can load or unload based on your preference.

+The ratio is about 1 line of HTML to every 10 lines of Android XML when using androme to generate the UI for your mobile application.

 ## INSTALLATION (global js variable: androme)